-The Florida Attorney General’s Office declared that Bank of America will be providing a billion dollars for relief to approximately 17,000 Floridians over a settlement for mortgage security fraud. $16.65 billion was paid by Bank of America Corp to finalize the investigation for sale of harmful mortgage securities by federal, Florida and other states during the housing bubble.
-The homeowners and communities that were the most affected during the Recession will be assisted with $7 billion while the other $9.65 billion will be is fines.
+The Florida Attorney General’s Office declared that Bank of America will be providing a billion dollars for relief.
+It will go to approximately 17,000 Floridians over a settlement for mortgage security fraud.
+Bank of America Corp paid $16.65 billion to finalize the investigation; for the sale of harmful mortgage securities by federal, Florida.
+And, other states during the housing bubble.
+The homeowners and communities that were the most affected during the Recession will get the assistance of $7 billion.
+Meanwhile, the other $9.65 billion will be in fines.

-Besides this being the largest settlement in history, they Attorney General also described it as going beyond the cost of doing business.
-The Attorney General’s spokesperson stated that all the particulars of how much and who will be receiving the assistance is still being worked out.
-Loan modifications, principal reduction and forgiveness, and new loans to borrowers with worthwhile credit will be part of the relief given to consumers.
-Communities that are still recuperation from the recession will received donations and other will be provided with rental housing that can be affordably financed.
+Besides this being the largest settlement in history, the Attorney General also described it as going beyond the cost of doing business.
+The Attorney General’s spokesperson stated that all the particulars of how much and who will be receiving the assistance are still being worked out.
+Loan modifications, principal reduction and forgiveness, and new loans to borrowers with worthwhile credit.
+All will be part of the relief consumers will get.
+Communities that are still recuperating from the recession will receive donations.
+And, others will get rental housing whose finances are affordable.

-Of the $7 billion settlement, a seventh will be given to Florida to help homeowners and communities who were the most affected during the financial crisis.
-The majority of the toxic loans were done by the firms Merrill Lynch & Co and Countywide Financial Corp.
-These firms were attained by Bank of America in 2008.
+Of the $7 billion settlement, a seventh will go to Florida.
+Its purpose is to help homeowners and communities who were the most affected during the financial crisis.
+The firms Merrill Lynch & Co and Countywide Financial Corp did the majority of the toxic loans.
+Bank of America attained these firms in 2008.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to email@example.com, or complete the contact form below.